-Each of these communities had its own fields, village center with church (served by a priest riding north from Albuquerque) and its own traditions.
+Each of these communities had its own fields, its village center with church (served by a priest riding north from Albuquerque) and its own traditions.
 Each had its floods: until the river was finally fully corralled into its present beds by the Army Corps of Engineers in 1957, the river not infrequently chose to hew to its previous beds, which braided through what is now the North Valley.
 Alameda, for example, was subject to major flooding that caused its removal on two occasions to what seemed like safer ground; the last move, to its current location, occurred after a massive flood in 1903.

 The valley villages were largely agricultural and largely poor.
 Dairying, grape growing, truck farming, and fruit orchards were the primary occupations, but residents increasingly sought employment in Albuquerque's sawmills and railroad yard.
-To some extent gentrified beginning in the middle of the 20th century, North Valley residents still raise some livestock, some fruit and vegetables, though much of the remaining agricultural land is devoted to alfalfa.
+To some extent gentrified beginning in the middle of the 20th century, the North Valley and its residents still raise some livestock, some fruit and vegetables, though much of the remaining agricultural land is devoted to alfalfa.

 The beginning of the gentrification of the North Valley may have come with the purchase of large pieces of the Elena Gallegos Grant by Congressman Albert Simms in the 1930s.
-Elena Gallegos had purchased her huge swath of land, reaching from the Rio Grande to the top of the Sandia Mountains, from heirs of Diego Montoya, who in turn had been granted the land by the Don Diego de Vargas in 1694.
+Elena Gallegos had purchased her huge swath of land, reaching from the Rio Grande to the top of the Sandia Mountains, from heirs of Diego Montoya, who in turn had been granted the land by Don Diego de Vargas in 1694.
 Gallegos and then Simms consolidated the holdings, which then seemed worthless, but now are the sites of much of Albuquerque's new homes built in the late 20th century.
 That may have been Simms' vision when he and his wife, the former congresswoman and heiress Ruth Hanna McCormick, built near the present bike trail in the North Valley.
 Their palatial (for Albuquerque) home, Los Poblanos, astride an acequia north of what is now Griegos Boulevard, was and remains a showpiece of New Mexico Territorial style, designed by well-known New Mexico architect John Gaw Meem.
 Los Poblanos, and a graceful accompanying building designed to be a gallery and exhibition space, La Quinta, stand regally now in their large surrounding fields, with other large homes of more recent vintage along Rio Grande Boulevard, parallel to the river and its wonderful Paseo del Bosque bike trail.

 Head south from the underpass under Rio Bravo Blvd., through the bollard-guarded car-catcher on the south side of the bridge, continuing along the Albuquerque Riverside Drain just to the west.
-Continue past the sewer treatment plant to the complex of ditches where the San José Drain coming from the east, the Albuquerque Riverside Drain, and the Tijeras Channel all come together.
+Continue past the sewer treatment plant and the solar array and plenty of tall utility poles to the complex of ditches where the San José Drain coming from the east, the Albuquerque Riverside Drain, and the Tijeras Channel all come together.
+There are great views of the Sandia Mountains from here, as well as further north.